Mikko-Finell/mad-ca/internal/sims/ecology/roadmap.md

 * Display pipeline now encodes ground, vegetation, and burning states into a palette-backed buffer so the sim’s cycles are visible in the app; palette coverage verified by new tests.
 * Palette entries are cached as `[]color.RGBA` to avoid per-pixel interface conversions while blitting the display buffer.
 * Rain masks now render drifting noise-shaped cloud blobs with wind-driven motion, merge-on-overlap, and morphology cleanup to eliminate spray artifacts; documentation updated to match.
+* Latest tuning lowered the noise gate to τ≈0.35–0.45 with a smoothstep blend, enforces solid cores, and widens the morphology closing radius to 2px to plug noise pinholes.

 **Exit Criteria**